zzz6519003/substrate-how-to-guides/how-to-substrate/docs/01-basics/configurable-constants.md

 ## Use cases

-Use a constant to keep track of the amount of times a function is called.
+Use a constant to keep track of the amount of times a function is called during a single block cycle.

 ## Overview

-Declaring a constant value in a runtime is a useful tool to either define fixed values or define values that change dynamically according to some factor(s).
-This guide steps through the process of defining a value for a runtime using a pallet that has functions to do manipulate the value over time.
+Declaring a constant value in a runtime is a useful tool to either define fixed values or define values that change dynamically according to some factor.
+This guide steps through the process of creating pallet constants that are used to reset a `u32` value in storage.
+This value, we'll call `SingleValue`, can also be modified using a method called `add_value`.

-This guide makes use of:

-- [`Get`][get-trait-rustdocs]
-- [`#[pallet::extra_constants]`][extra-constants-rustdocs]
+The purpose of this guide is to demonstrate the utiltiy of configuring constants by hardcoding them as well as making them more dynamic.

 ## Steps

 ### 1. Define the constants in your pallet

-`MaxAddend` will be the value displayed in metadata and `ClearFrequency` keeps track of the block numbers and will be used to define how frequently `MaxAddend` gets reset:
+- `MaxAddend` will be the value displayed in metadata.
+- `ClearFrequency` keeps track of the block numbers and will be used to reset `SingleValue`:

 ```rust
 #[pallet::config]